 There is no shame in biblical servanthood.
 By imitating Christ, servants do not lose their identity; in contrast, they become remarkable in the eyes of the Lord (Mark 10:43).
 Serving the way Jesus served will be a blessing to you too!
 We serve others because we are serving God through those actions.
 There will be rewards of peace and joy in our lives that we cannot comprehend—benefits of obedience we cannot see.
 Beloved, Jesus came to clean your heart as He cleaned the disciples’ feet.
-He came to save you and show you love like you have never known before.
-As He pours love into your heart through His Spirit and His Word, serving others will simply be a manifestation of that amazing gift!
+He came to save you and show you Love as you have never known before.
+As He pours Love into your heart through His Spirit and His Word, serving others will simply be a manifestation of that amazing gift!

 Blessings and Love,